 - Alternatively, for full initiates, these events did not even occur on Earth; rather, they were in the realm above, a well-developed trope in the Jewish Diaspora, and certainly something early Christians would have been aware of.
 Simon’s play demonstrates his perfect memory of the events in this realm.

-Simon’s chief compatriot is a woman named Helen.
-She claims she is from Tyre (Mark 7:24-30, Against Heresies i.23), and in the play begs Jesus to exorcise demons from her daughter.
+Simon’s chief compatriot, Helen, says she is from Tyre (Mark 7:24-30, Against Heresies i.23), and in one scene begs Jesus to exorcise demons from her daughter.
 Jesus is reluctant, but how can he deny the desperate pleas of such a grief-stricken woman?
-She goes by the name Mary Magdalene in other scenes.
+She is Mary Magdalene in other scenes.
 Like the character she plays, her real life persona has her former profession as a prostitute.
 Like Simon, Helen had lived multiple lives, including that of Helen of Troy.
 She is the female incarnation of the Paraclete.

-Simon was not always the only leader.
+Simon was not the only traveling leader in the Christian mystery, but he was the most traveled.
 There were dozens of leaders who employed Simon’s format.
-For a time, there was a tense symbiosis which existed between he and other leaders (1 Corinthians 3:3-6, Galatians 1:8, 2 Corinthians 11:4).
+A tense symbiosis existed between he and other leaders (1 Corinthians 3:3-6, Galatians 1:8, 2 Corinthians 11:4).
 Those leaders went by various names, including Cephas, Apollos, Cerinthus, Theudas, Dositheus, Menander, and John.
-John’s claim to fame was dogmatic reliance on water tricks and magic associated with baptism.
+John’s claim to fame was reliance on water tricks and magic associated with baptism.
 After John died, Theudas (AKA Theodosius, Dositheus) took up his mandate.
 For a time after John’s death, tensions were high between Simon and Dositheus; some even claimed Simon killed Dositheus, a claim which would help to mar Simon’s name forever (Recognitions xi).

-Simon’s time as leader of the church was nearing its end.
+Hiding beneath the spectacle and festivities, a reality was becoming clear to Simon and his band.
+Simon’s time as undisputed leader of the church was nearing its end.
 His abrasive bombast, coupled with a staunch resistance to recognize any of the other leaders as his peers (Galatians 2:6), made him wildly unpopular with others in power.

 Simon tried and failed to recapture the power which gradually slipped out of his control (Galatians 3:1).
 He changed his name and address.
-His students tried to restore their teacher’s former glory.
-One student even paid the “church” 200,000 sesterces to put his teacher’s theology back in the forefront of the church.
-It was too late.
+Students tried to restore their teacher’s former glory.
+One student paid the “church” 200,000 sesterces to put his teacher’s theology back in the forefront of the church – for a time, the student was successful, until letters to the emperor undid his efforts.
 The old tricks did not work anymore.
 A new Orthodoxy was on the rise.